 It’s definitely carnivore-friendly.
 The traditional sailor sandwich has pastrami, grilled knackwurst, Swiss cheese, and hot mustard on rye bread.
 Oftentimes, it is served open-face.

-With some variations — Burke tells us they serve kielbasa instead of knackwurst at The Continental Westhampton — each sailor is a smidge different, depending on where you sample it.
+With some variations — Burke tells us they serve kielbasa instead of knackwurst at The Continental Westhampton — each sailor is different, depending on where you sample it.

 🥪 The history

 New York Deli claims the title of the birthplace of the sailor sandwich.
 The story goes that from 1943-1945, naval officers undergoing a training program at UR would eat lunch at the deli.
 When the filling dish became popular amongst the trainees, the owner’s wife began shouting to the kitchen for “another sandwich for the sailors.”

 The official inventor or namer of the sandwich has never been revealed.

 Reader J.J.
 M. told us his love of the sandwich stretches back to when he started eating them at New York Deli in the 1960s.

 “Went with my grandmother every other Wednesday,” J.J. said.
 “She would get her hair done at Irvin’s while I cruised Carytown; then we would have lunch.”

 While the sailor hasn’t been adopted in many places beyond the 804, its influence has reached around VA.
 Reader Lisa M. told us about going to lunch with her mother in Sandston.